br-Chan/mimi/README.md

 The moderation rules (and system prompt for MIMI) are already present in this codebase.
 The aim is to give the (real life) users firsthand experience with what moderation at this scale could look like -- having your own autonomy and self-governance ripped out of your hands and having no control over the words that come out of your digital mouth.
 An equally important aim is to have the experience be funny and stupid.
 Even through testing it myself, it was hilarious to watch the AI completely dissolve my own words into something completely dry and ordinary.

-### The MIMItation game
+### The MIMI-tation game

 In the fictional world, this part of the prototype is a game used "to train MIMI and improve her moderation capabilities".
-It's a subversion of the Turing Test, a game coined by Alan Turing in which a person must identify whether they have spoken to a human or a machine after having a conversation with them.
-It's also called the Imitation Game.
-The pun feels like destiny.
+It's a subversion of the Turing Test, AKA the Imitation Game, a game coined by Alan Turing in which a person must identify whether they have spoken to a human or a machine after having a conversation with them.

 1. A group of players chat in a chatroom for 2 minutes
 2. When the time is up, the chat is processed and a log of the conversation is given to MIMI